shyampurk/bldg-mgmt-azure-iot/azure-chat/README.md

-# Building Management Chat - Azure IoT hub
+# Chat UI - Azure IoT hub

-## Steps to launch the App
+## Steps to launch the Chat UI App

-## STEP 1 :
+### STEP 1 :
-Download/fork the source code of this repository and update the keys at the application server side and client side
+Download/fork the source code of this repository and update the keys at the application server side and client side as follows.

-### Pubnub Keys:
+#### Pubnub Keys:
-Change the PubNub keys in the following files
+Change the PubNub keys in the following files.
+You can use "demo" as the key name or you can use app keys from your PubNub subscription.

     1. routes/index.js --> line numbers 24,25
     2. public/javascript/chat.js --> line numbers 21,22

-### Azure Keys:
+#### Azure service Keys:
-Change the Azure keys obtained from executing [createdevice.js](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/createDevice/createdevice.js) program ,in the following files
+You have to retrieve your Azure IoT service host name and primary key which were generated as part of step 5 & 6 under "Create Azure IoT Hub service" section of the main README.

-    1.routes/index.js --> line numbers 17 (host name)
+Update the following files in this Node.js package as follows

-    2.routes/index.js --> line numbers 20 (primary key)
+    1.routes/index.js --> line numbers 17 -> Update the hostname variable with your Azure IoT service hostname 2.routes/index.js --> line numbers 20 -> Update the accesskey variable with your Azure IoT service primary key

-## STEP 2 :
+### STEP 2 :

-To RUN the server
+To the server

-1.This application require nodejs.
+1.First ensure that the Node.js is installed.
 To download and install nodejs on the hosting server, follow this link.

     https://nodejs.org/en/download/